f5devcentral/f5-distributed-cloud-labs-101/application/docs/pre-work/voltconsole.rst

       $ tmux
       $ ssh admin@10.1.1.6

     When prompted, use the following values from "Change Password".
-To configure the site type "configure" and follow the prompts with the values below from "Configure Now".

 #.
 Change Password